ietf-wg-nfsv4/internationalization/draft-ietf-nfsv4-internationalization.md

   that clients would face, relying on the assumption that each file is accessible only by its name.
-  As this assumption is no longer true when internationalized name handling is in effect, the appropriate handling is discusssed below. {{EQUIV-clcache}} explains the options for handling in the case in which the client has very limited information about the details about the server's internationalization-related handling of file
+  As this assumption is no longer true when internationalized name handling is in effect, the appropriate handling is discussed below. {{EQUIV-clcache}} explains the options for handling in the case in which the client has very limited information about the details about the server's internationalization-related handling of file